 19. The quorum for General Membership Meetings shall be at least 10 members.
 The quorum for Board Meetings shall be half of the voting Board members plus one.

 20. General Membership Meetings of this unit shall be held at least 3 times per year.
 The purpose of these meetings is to adopt the annual budget, approve the standing rules, elect the nominating committee, and elect officers in accordance with the WSPTA By-laws.

+21. While meeting in person is the preferred manner, alternative methods of meeting (conference call, online platforms, etc) may be used when circumstances prevent in-person meetings for enough time so as to impede accomplishing essential PTSA business.

+22. While in-person voting during membership meetings is preferred, should circumstances prevent in-person meetings from being held, voting for essential business may take place via alternate methods such as email, survey or digital voting in accordance with Margaret Mead Elementary PTSA policy.

-21. The proposed annual budget and standing rules shall be submitted by the Board of Directors to the Membership for approval at the last General Membership meeting of the school year by a majority vote of PTSA members.
+23. The proposed annual budget and standing rules shall be submitted by the Board of Directors to the Membership for approval at the last General Membership meeting of the school year by a majority vote of PTSA members.